dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-internet-access-using-managed-browser-policies-with-microsoft-intune.md

 -   Devices that run iOS 7.1 and later

-The [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] Managed Browser supports opening web content from [Microsoft apps you can use with Microsoft Intune mobile application management policies](microsoft-apps-you-can-use-with-microsoft-intune-mobile-application-management-policies.md).
+The Intune Managed Browser supports opening web content from [Microsoft apps you can use with Microsoft Intune mobile application management policies](microsoft-apps-you-can-use-with-microsoft-intune-mobile-application-management-policies.md).

 ## Create a managed browser policy